A Simple Guide to Contingent Offer of Employment

 Can an Employer Withdraw a Conditional Offer Employment?

 The first case is when the conditions in the offer aren’t met.
 The purpose of contingency offer letters is to ensure the candidate satisfies them.
-Thus, in such cases, withdrawal of conditional offer of employment letter only seems logical.
+Thus, in such cases, withdrawal of a conditional offer of employment letter only seems logical.

 The at-will statement provided earlier comes useful here as the candidate is aware that if they fail to satisfy the conditions, the offer becomes invalid.